 Judge Anderson participates in the Electronic Filing Program.
 Therefore all pleadings filed in such a case should be done electronically.
 Paper copies of Summary Disposition Motions, Motions for Reconsideration, Findings of Fact & Conclusions of Law, Trial Briefs and Appellate Briefs must be hand delivered to chambers as well as electronically filed.
 It is the responsibility of the attorneys and in pro per parties to prepare orders following all hearings and motions.
 The Court only prepares orders granting or denying Summary Disposition Motions and Amended Scheduling Orders.

 Scheduling Orders are computer generated by the Case Management Office.
 The Court may hold settlement conferences on request.
 All parties must attend.
-Criminal sentences, pretrials and arraignments are held at 8:30 a.m. on Mondays.
+Criminal sentences, pretrials and arraignments are held at 8:30 a.m. on Thursdays.
 Adjournments are permitted by motion only.
 The Court does not allow arraignments by mail.

 All motions must be in writing, properly filed and noticed for hearing.
 Oral (unwritten) responses are not permitted.
 The combined length of all motions and briefs must comport with the Court Rules.